- About The School

 - Our Community

 Sam Hawgood, MBBS, achieved an international reputation in neonatology during his distinguished career at UCSF, where he was chair of the Department of Pediatrics, associate director of the Cardiovascular Research Institute, and president of the UCSF Medical Group.
 He served as interim dean as of December of 2007 before being appointed dean by the Regents on September 17, 2009.
+He has been named as Interim Chancellor as of April 1, 2014.

 Dr. Hawgood graduated from the University of Queensland in Australia with first class honors.
 He completed his pediatric training at the Royal Children's Hospital in Brisbane, Australia, and his neonatal fellowship at the Queen Victoria Hospital in Melbourne, Australia, and at UCSF.